cloudmesh-community/book/chapters/sd-card.md

 your suggestions.

-The processes described here only work for a few SD cards and are not suitable for burning hundrets of SD cards as we would need for a cluster consisting out of many PI's.
+The processes described here only work for a few SD cards and are not suitable for burning hundreds of SD cards as we would need for a cluster consisting out of many PI's.

 ### OSX